Karen De Meyst, Miami University

 Further, students had to complete peer evaluations for each of their group members.
 The peer evaluation questionnaires contained three items related to team effectiveness.
 Averages on these items were consistently higher in the section where students had to assign group roles, but not always significantly higher.
 The instructor also subjectively assessed the quality of the submissions.

-Although there did not seem to be any differences between the quality of the content of the group projects, it was clear that students worked better together as groups as (a) formal requirements were better met, (b) there was increased consistency between the different parts of the group work and also (c) the writing was better.
+Although there did not seem to be any differences between the quality of the content of the group projects, it was clear that students worked better together as groups as (a) formal requirements were better met, (b) there was increased consistency between the different parts of the group work, and (c) the writing was better.

 Overall, we found assigning roles to group members can be a good way to improve group work and team effectiveness.
 However, there is no one-size-fits-all approach, and different adaptations are possible, depending on the specific characteristics and learning objectives of your group project.